 - If the criteria are satisfied the project will be made available for public comment.
 If the criteria are not satisfied, proponents will determine how to proceed (e.g. adjust project design).

-- Non-sensitive socio-economic information about the project will be published on Engage Victoria for public comment for a period of one month (20 business days).
+- Non-sensitive socio-economic information about the project will be published on Engage Victoria for public comment for a period of two weeks (10 business days).

 - DELWP will consider the feedback received and appropriate responses.
 DELWP’s response to the feedback will be published online within 10 business days of the consultation period closing.